TaufanP/qnalan/README.md

 ```
 yarn install
 ```
-Create .env file on project root, containing one variable:
+Create .env file on project root, containing one variable:<br/>
 SERVER_KEY is your server key for Cloud Messaging.
 On your firebase console, go to project settings then Cloud Messaging tab.
 ```
 GOOGLE_API=SERVER_KEY